shlomielbaz/closest-rectangle/README.md

 }
 ```

-the followind snapshots ment to demonstrate the implemention rectangle storage it shows how the program returns the closest-rectangle using binary tree
+the following snapshots meant to demonstrate the implementation rectangle storage it shows how the program returns the closest-rectangle using binary tree

 ![](./snap_1.png?raw=true)